adelarsq/jumper.nvim/README.md

 ## Commands 🧩

-- JumperAdd - add current file to the list
+- JumperAdd - add current file to the list.
+Supports oil and nvim-tree plugin.
 - JumperList - show current file list on quickfix
 - JumperJump - jump to file by index